 Circa 1829: Based on the 1850 census and John Mier's obituary (both included below) Jacob Mier's son John Mier was born circa 1829.

-1830: The 1953 edition of Gluckman's "American Gun Makers" puts Jacob Meyers in Somerset County in 1830 and raises the question if this is the same individual as "Jacob Mier" and "J. Meyer".
+1830: Jacob Meyers is enumerated as a gunsmith in the 1830 census of the borough of Somerset.
+His household included one male and one female under five years old, and one male and one female in the 30 to 40 age group.
+The 1953 edition of Gluckman's "American Gun Makers" puts Jacob Meyers in Somerset County in 1830 and raises the question if this is the same individual as "Jacob Mier" and "J. Meyer".

 1831: According to his tombstone, Jacob Mier's son Samuel Mier was born on October 7, 1831.